samsond/samsond.github.io/_posts/2025-12-05-authentication-unplugged-mysql-pymysql.md

 ## Executive Summary

 You're connecting to MySQL (or Aurora MySQL) through a proxy.
-The `mysql` CLI connects without issue, but your Python script using PyMySQL and SQLAlchemy throws:
+The `mysql` CLI connects without issue, but your Python script using PyMySQL throws:

 ```
 pymysql.err.OperationalError: (1045, "Access denied for user 'admin'@'172.30.0.250' (using password: YES)")